‘My moment’: Cubs’ Christopher Morel, Brandon Hughes make fairytale debuts

 Morel worked a full count and then blasted a high fastball to left, clearing the top row of the bleachers.

-Outside the dugout, Contreras leapt up and down in his catcher’s gear.
+Outside the dugout, Contreras leaped up and down in his catcher’s gear.

 “I know what kind of guy he is,” Contreras said.
 “He’s always smiling, and he’s always looking forward to winning a game.
 I have known this guy for a really long time, and it makes me proud.”